JAW-Moodle/moodle-tool_seo/README.md

-# Moodle SEO admin too
+# Moodle SEO admin tool

 This is an admin tool to help manage SEO issues.